aadishenoy95/utg-replication-bundle/UTG_EXECUTIVE_SUMMARY.md

 What is justified now:

-- UTG has four frozen successful predictions inside this project
+- UTG has four frozen successful predictions in the current evidence package
 - the gravity/time/quantum unification program is no longer just qualitative
 - the strongest laws survive replication-style pressure within frozen protocols